ramos-j/docs/Maker.md

 This mechanism is a negative feedback loop: deviation away from the target price in one direction triggers a push in the opposite direction.
 The magnitude of the deflation rate adjustments depend on how strongly the market price deviates from the target price, so that strong deviations result in aggressive adjustments while weak deviations result in small adjustments.

-### Liquidation: enforcing the target price
+### Liquidation: Enforcing the target price

 To directly enforce the target price in the marketplace, a CDP gets liquidated by Maker if it hits its *liquidation ratio*.
 Liquidation means Maker takes over the collateral and sells it off in a *continuous splitting auction*.

 In order for Maker to take over the collateral so it can be sold off, *emergency debt* is used to create dai that is backed by the ability of Maker to dilute the MKR supply.
 A reverse continuous splitting auction is used to find the lowest amount of MKR that needs to be diluted in order to raise enough dai to pay off the emergency debt.

-Simultaneously, the collateral is sold off in a continuous splitting auction for dai, where all dai proceeds up until the *penalty ratio* are immediately sent to a Buy&Burn contract.
-A Buy&Burn contract uses a continuous splitting auction to buy MKR with dai and then burn it, counteracting the effects of dilution from the emergency debt auction.
-If an amount of dai beyond the penalty ratio gets raised from the auction, the remainder is sent to the borrower who originally created the CDP.
+Simultaneously, the collateral is sold off in a continuous splitting auction for dai, where all dai proceeds up until the *liquidation penalty* are immediately sent to the Buy&Burn contract.
+Any leftover dai proceeds are sent to the borrower that originally created the CDP.

-If the market price of the collateral asset doesn't fall more than the buffer provided by the liquidation ratio during the timeframe of the collateral auction, a liquidation will be profitable for Maker as more MKR will have been burned than diluted, resulting in a net decrease in the MKR supply.

->*__Example 4:__ If we assume that ether has a liquidation ratio of 145% and an Ether-CDP is outstanding at 150% collateral ratio.
+>*__Example 4:__ If we assume that Ether has a liquidation ratio of 145% and an Ether-CDP is outstanding at 150% collateral ratio.
 The Ether price crashes 10% against the target price, which causes the collateral ratio of the CDP to fall to ~135%.
 As it falls below its liquidation ratio, traders can trigger its liquidation and begin bidding with dai for buying MKR in the debt auction, and bidding with dai for buying the collateral in the collateral auction.

 Managing the stability of the system
 ---------------------------------------